Shilese Jones

 Shilese Jones (born July 26, 2002) is an American artistic gymnast.
-She was a member of the teams that won gold at the 2022 World Championships and the 2018 Pan American Championships.
-Individually she is the 2022 World all-around silver medalist, as well as the 2022 World uneven bars silver medalist.
+She was a member of the teams that won gold at the 2022 World Championships, 2023 World Championships, and the 2018 Pan American Championships.
+Individually she is the 2022 World all-around and uneven bars silver medalist and the 2023 World all-around and uneven bars bronze medalist.
+Jones is also a two-time U.S. National Champion on uneven bars (2022–2023) and the 2022 U.S. National Champion on floor exercise.
+She currently trains with Ascend Gymnastics.

 Early life

 Jones was born in Seattle, Washington to parents Sylvester Jones and Latrice Bryant.
 She has two sisters.
+She began gymnastics in 2006.
+Her father died in 2021 after a prolonged battle with kidney disease.